 In South Sudan, the world's newest nation, a food crisis has been caused by internal conflict and a depleted harvest.

 Famine has already been declared in parts of the country, affecting 100,000 people.
-A further one million are on the brink of famine and 4.9 million are severely food insecure – a figure expected to rise to 5.5 million by July.
+A further 1 million are on the brink of famine and 5.5 million are severely food insecure – a figure that has risen faster than predicted.

 South Sudan became an independent country on 9 July 2011, after its population voted in a January referendum to separate from its northern neighbour, Sudan.

 Violence broke out in December 2013 between the government and opposition forces.
 Fighting has continued sporadically since then, despite multiple peace agreements, and millions of people have been forced to flee their homes.

 Another outbreak of violence in July 2016, including in the capital Juba, led to the displacement of a further 60,000 people.
 To date, 3.6 million South Sudanese have fled their homes, and 895,000 of those are now in refugee camps in neighbouring Uganda.
 That number is increasing by 2,800 people per day, and 58 percent of those refugees are children.

 A total of 7.5 million people – 60 percent of the country’s population – need humanitarian aid.

 In conflict areas, food aid has become people's main source of food.
 But it isn't enough to meet all their needs, and acute malnutrition is now a major public health emergency.
 Almost 1 million children are estimated to be acutely malnourished and 270,000 children are suffering from severe malnutrition.